Skip to content

 Other charges and levies

-Furthermore, companies need to pay a municipality tax (approx. €200 per year for Limassol based companies).
+Companies need to pay an annual municipality levy (approx. €220 per year for Limassol based companies).

-Lastly, companies need to submit their audited financial statements to the Companies Registrar annually, whereas self-employed individuals do not.
+Furthermore, companies need to submit their audited financial statements to the Companies Registrar annually, whereas self-employed individuals do not.

 Setup costs